winscripter/ContentDotNet/Docs/h264/decoding.md

 This article describes how to use ContentDotNet to decode H.264 frames directly within C# code.
 No native dependencies; guaranteed to work wherever .NET can run.

+> [!WARNING]
+> Since H.264 decoding is still under development, this feature is not yet available on NuGet,
+> and only reflects the design choice rather than a correct, tested implementation.
+However,
+> the same API will be used when H.264 decoding is complete.

 Start by creating the H.264 service.
 It provides access to H.264 components, like Intra prediction, Deblocking Filter, etc, and the only one we need here - **decoding H.264 streams**.